-The Group subsequently measures all its equity investments at their fair values.
-Equity investments are classified as FVTPL with movements in their fair values recognised in profit or loss in the period in which the changes arise and presented in "other operating income or other expense", except for those equity securities which are not held for trading.
-The Group has elected to recognise changes in fair value of equity securities not held for trading in other comprehensive income as these are strategic investments and the Group considers this to be more relevant.
-Movements in fair values of investments classified as FVOCI are presented as "fair value gains / losses" in OCI.
-Dividends from equity investments are presented in profit or loss as "other operating income".
+The Group subsequently measures all its equity investments at their fair values, if any.
+Equity investments are classified as FVTPL with movements in their fair values recognised in profit or loss in the period in which the changes arise and presented in "other operating income or other operating expense", except for those equity securities which are not held for trading.